-In the Disadvantaged Program as described in VDH's Program Design Manual, loan subsidies (in the form of principal forgiveness) will decrease the loan funds available; however, principal forgiveness coupled with a waterworks business operations plan and implantation of target user rates will reduce the demand on the loan fund by ensuring the long term well-being of the waterworks.
+In the Disadvantaged Program as described in VDH's Program Design Manual, loan subsidies (in the form of below market rate loans and principal forgiveness loans) will decrease the loan funds available; however, principal forgiveness coupled with a waterworks business operations plan and a requirement to implement rate adjustments will reduce the demand on the loan fund by ensuring the long term well-being of the waterworks.
 The waterworks business operations plan is used by VDH to ensure a new (or struggling) owner has the managerial, technical, and financial capacity to provide for the long-term operation of the waterworks.
 These initiatives allow waterworks to undertake projects they could not otherwise construct and, therefore, protect the public health.
 This strategy is one of the strong themes encouraged by Congress.